 At the bottom of the image viewing window, I used the Next button to see the previous Morning Report.

-Since I went through the images sequentially, they began with the Medical Detachment and ended with the Headquarters and Headquarters Battery.
+Since I went through the images sequentially, they began with the end of the Medical Detachment and ended with the beginning of the Headquarters and Headquarters Battery.
 The very last image was the beginning (because they were filmed backward), rewarding me with confirmation of what I knew about the 500th AAA [Gun] Bn parent and its sub units:

 VARIATIONS ON SEARCH TERMS: